flemosr/quantoxide/QUICKSTART_PROMPT.md

    - This ensures continuity and provides complete context when resuming work later

 3. **Implement and start synchronization FIRST, BEFORE DISCUSSING STRATEGY**, to download historical price data:
+   - Fetch the sync template first (see Code Templates section below)
    - Implement a synchronization binary using `SyncEngine`, inside the `bin` directory
    - Ask the user to start the sync process in the background (downloads may take several minutes)
    - Immediately move to strategy discussion while sync runs - don't wait for it to complete